VixenLights/web.vixenlights.com/content/en/docs/usage/preview/smart-objects/intelligent-fixture.md

 Determines the Intelligent Fixture element the graphic is linked to.
 Selecting the **...** button allows you to pick an Intelligent Fixture element.

+### Maximum Strobe Duration (ms)

+Determines the maximum amount of time an intelligent fixture's beam will be active in the preview when it's shutter is in strobe mode.
+This time may be reduced depending on the strobe interval time such that the beam is ON (active) for 25% of the interval.
+This property should be configured to allow the preview to simulate the actual strobe duration of the physical hardware.

 ### Mounting Position

 Selects the mounting position of the fixture.
 This property allows for simulating the fixture being mounted upside down.